kyle138/SLS-S3Uploader/README.md

 # SLS-S3Uploader
-Serverless stack allowing anonymous uploads to S3 bucket.
+Serverless stack allowing anonymous and secure uploads to an S3 bucket.
+This project came about as a way to retire an old FTP server allowing pseudo-anonymous uploads of files too large to email.
+A working example can be found at [upload.KyleMunz.com](https://upload.kylemunz.com/).

 ## This serverless stack creates the following elements: